AdaCore/training_material/courses/static_analysis_suite/160_workflows.rst

     + Focus on **differences** from previous run

-+ Continuous runs triggerred on repository events
++ Continuous runs triggered on repository events
 + Summary is sent to developers

     + Email